ayndqy/svelte-micro/README.md

 # Svelte Micro

-Light & reactive router for Svelte.
+Light & reactive router for Svelte

 ## Table of content